 One of the more common forms is when an investor uses a company’s most recent performance data or share price action as justification to invest or not invest—while disregarding longer-term trends, the macroeconomic environment, and other data.

 As an example, imagine that the price of a certain company’s stock rises by 30% in a single day.
-An investor might see this news and impulsively buy out of a fear of missing out, without considering the longer term trend in the stock’s share price.
+An investor might see this news and impulsively buy out of fear of missing out, without considering the longer-term trend in the stock’s share price.
 From that longer-term perspective, however, we see the stock has been on a downward spiral for months.
 And within six months of that initial purchase, the stock actually closes at an all-time low, despite having had that 30% one-day jump.

 Another common form of recency bias is when investors look at the latest releases of certain economic data, such as unemployment rates, GDP, or inflation, and allow that news to materially affect their investment strategy—again, without taking into consideration the longer-term data that helps put the most recent news into perspective.